wavii/rails-dev-tweaks/README.md

 packager is mounted using the traditional Rails dispatching infrastructure, it's hidden behind the Rails autoloader (unloader).
 This matcher will match any requests that are routed to Sprockets (specifically any mounted Sprockets::Environment instance).

-_The downside_ to this matcher is that your Rails environment won't reload until you make a regular request to the dev server (which should be your usual request pattern, anyway).
-Assets still reload properly (unless you're referencing your application's Ruby code).

 ### :forced
 To aid in live-debugging when you need to, this matcher will match any request that has `force_autoload` set as a